polifonia-project/organs-knowledge-graph/README.md

 # ORGANS Knowledge Graph
 ORGANS Knowledge Graph stores information about the organs instrument and their evolution through time.

-ORGANS Knowledge Graph can be queried on the **[ArCo SPARQL endpoint](https://dati.cultura.gov.it/sparql)**.
-Moreover, it can be downloaded in different formats.

 ORGANS Knowledge Graph is described in a dedicated MELODY data story: **[ORGANS Statistics, documenting pipe organs of historic importance](https://projects.dharc.unibo.it/melody/organs/organs_statistics)**.